 The list is certainly far from exhaustive.
 If there are items that you think would be worth appearing in this list, please suggest them to Octavie Paris and Leo Ducas.

-• Saturdays and Sundays are not the universal weekly holidays.
+• Saturdays and Sundays are not universal weekly holidays.
 In particular, two PROMETHEUS partners are located in Israel, where Friday is a holiday.
 In consequence, please avoid Fridays, Saturdays and Sundays for scheduling meetings.
-We point to the fact that offering a weekly Holiday as an option in a “doodle” is incidentally a form of peer pressure toward accepting to work on a holiday.
+We point to the fact that offering a weekly holiday as an option in a “doodle” is incidentally a form of peer pressure toward accepting to work on a holiday.

 • By all means, avoid “urgent requests”.
 When you make such a request, acknowledge your own lack of anticipation.
 If you are in middle management and receive such a request from higher management, protect your subordinates from potentially unreasonable expectations.

 • Always set a latest end time for meetings, but do not hesitate to terminate early if the meeting has completed its purpose.
 Keep an eye on the clock and anticipate; if necessary interrupt ongoing discussion to have the time to wrap up.

 • Be considerate regarding meeting fatigue.
 A good practice is to schedule only, for example, 50 minutes out of the hour block, so as to guarantee a 10 minute break to everyone who may have another meeting.